Whispers of the Heart

 June 26, 2024 by Beth Wilson in Tablescapes

-This is a repeat of a 4th of July tablescape that I did three years ago but I made some changes to this one.
+I love creating 4th of July tablescapes, this summer holiday is such a fun one to celebrate with friends and family.
 I have had this tablecloth for many years.
 I bought it with the matching napkins at Pottery Barn many years ago.
-I love primary colors and my 4th of July tablescapes are always true primary colors, red, white, and blue but when I saw this tablecloth I decided to create a table with colors that were more of a country style.
+I love primary colors and my 4th of July tablescapes are always true primary colors, red, white, and blue but when I saw this tablecloth I decided to create a table with colors that had more of a country style.
+You can see sixteen other Fourth of July tablescapes that I have created as well as 300+ other themed tablescapes of mine on my blog here: https://www.whispersoftheheart.com/tablescapes

-Hubby found these stoneware salad and matching dinner plates at our local Habitat for Humanity store last year.
+Hubby found these stoneware salad plates and matching dinner plates at our local Habitat for Humanity store a few years ago.
 The flag on wood design was copyrighted by Warren Kimble, and the plates are marked Sakura Casual Dining by Oneida.
 The pattern was called Colonial.
 These plates were made with a black edge and also without it.
 They were produced starting in 1997 and they are now discontinued.
 You can find them online on the secondary market.

 The dinner plate has a white center instead of a design that covers the entire plate.